Review and road test of the Ford Fiesta ST

 RETURN OF THE ST

-Ford aims for continued leadership of the supermini-shaped hot hatch segment with this car, the third generation Fiesta ST. Jonathan Crouch takes a look at what's on offer.
+Ford aims for continued leadership of the supermini-shaped hot hatch segment with this car, an improved version of the third generation Fiesta ST. Jonathan Crouch takes a look

 Ten Second Review of the Ford Fiesta ST

 Want to know just how much fun it's possible to have in a ferociously fast small supermini?
 Then try one of these - Ford's Fiesta ST. It's been developed like a proper performance car - and drives like one, ready to paint a smile upon your face corner after corner.
-This time round, a 1.5-litre three cylinder engine replaces the old 1.6-litre 'four', but power's up to 200PS as standard and we're told the handling's sharper too.
+This third generation model has had a light update and the three cylinder 1.5-litre EcoBoost 200PS engine now gets a fraction more torque, but otherwise, the package is much as before, the handling super sharp.
 Of course, for not much more than the affordable prices Ford asks, you can buy more power.
 But after a drive in one of these, you probably won't want to.

 Design and Build